-Advance Oxidation Processes (AOP) is an oxidation method consisting of highly reactive species used in the oxidative destruction of target pollutants.
-In water, AOP creates hydroxyl radicals, a powerful secondary oxidant.
+The Advance Oxidation Process (AOP) is a water treatment technology that utilizes powerful oxidizing agents to remove contaminants from water.
+AOP creates hydroxyl radicals, a powerful secondary oxidant.
 This secondary oxidant can cause the oxidation of most organic compounds until they are fully mineralized as carbon dioxide and water.
-The hydroxyl radical has a much higher oxidation potential than ozone or hydrogen peroxide.
-Ozone usually reacts at least one million times more quickly, leading to a lower contact time and footprint.
+The hydroxyl radical has a much higher oxidation potential than hydrogen peroxide.
+Ozone usually reacts at least one million times faster, leading to a lower contact time and footprint.

 Most water purification plants worldwide use chlorine for disinfection.
 In recent research, however, it has been suggested that chlorine produces THMs, such as chloroform, when it mixes with organic molecules.
 Free radicals produced by THMs are highly carcinogenic (Díaz et al., 2011).
-According to the United States Council on Environmental Quality, chlorinated water users face a 93% increased risk of cancer than non-users (Yan et al., 2021).
-Therefore, many water purification facilities now disinfect water with O3.
+According to the United States Council on Environmental Quality, chlorinated water users face a 93% higher cancer risk than non-users (Yan et al., 2021).
+Therefore, many water purification and wastewater facilities now disinfect water with O3.
 The most widely applied advanced oxidation processes (AOP) combine Ozone, Ultraviolet Light, and Hydrogen Peroxide.

-- High Degradation Efficiency: Advanced Oxidation Processes can kill viruses and microorganisms in just a few seconds due to its high oxidizing strength and quick response time.
+- High Degradation Efficiency: Advanced Oxidation Processes can kill viruses and microorganisms in just a few seconds due to their high oxidizing strength and quick response time.

-In many cases, ozone oxidation reactions are characterized by the transfer of oxygen from the ozone to the reactant.
+In many cases, ozone oxidation reactions are characterized by oxygen transfer from the ozone to the reactant.
 In water, ozone primarily reacts with:

 O3 + HO− → HO2− + O2 (reaction between O3 and a hydroxyl ion leads to the formation of H2O2 (in charged form))